- Understand that mobile development is a manageable process that isn’t as radical as you may think.

 - Recognize that mobile applications are ubiquitous, but the hype is not as daunting as it may seem.
 Use your existing principles when developing a mobile strategy.

-- With many options to choose from, such as iOS, Android, and BlackBerry, you must develop a clear strategy.
+- With many options to choose from, such as Native iOS, Native Android, and React Native, you must develop a clear strategy.

 - Due to consumerization, the mobile device market is controlled by end users.
 These end users dictate which devices they use, and in what context.

 - Choosing the correct mobile development tool for your organization is critical.
 Companies should veer from hyped products, and be conscious of future vendor lock-in with proprietary tools, which do no integrate with current development standards and practices.

 - Understand the entire ecosystem of native apps, being cautious of the complications that can come with developing an Enterprise Application Store (EAS).

 - Organizations should develop web apps to avoid code fragmentation and long-term maintenance and version complexities that can arise from side-by-side web and native app development.

 - Native apps should be considered when specific hardware features, like cameras or contacts, is essential to application functionality.
 Tool selection for native apps should remain simplified.

 The pervasiveness, and fragmentation of mobile devices leads to challenges, and opportunities for mobile app development.

 “See the challenges of mobile development as opportunities for end-user creativity”